 Many travellers wonder if there is a ferry connection between Venice and Dubrovnik.
-Unfortunately, there is no such connection and to reach Dubrovnik from Venice you need to travel down the Italian coast to catch one of the ferries sailing to Croatia.
+Unfortunately, there is no such connection and to reach Dubrovnik from Venice you need to travel down the Italian coast (the best way to do this is to take train ride) to catch one of the ferries sailing to Croatia.
 Ancona, Pescara and Bari are the departure points of these ferries.

-Getting from Split region to Italy is a much easier since three different companies run ferries to Italy.
+For those who prefers ferry travel, getting from Italy to Split is easy as two ferry operators run ferries across the Adriatic Sea.
 Jadrolinija operates a year round route from the port of Split to Ancona in the Marche region of Italy.
-During the summer, this ferry stops on the island of Hvar.

 If you are travelling from Istria to Trieste, you can take a catamaran run by Trieste Lines (to Pula or Rovinj), or daily buses run by several bus companies (FILS, Brioni, Crnja Tours).